Check out our new lower rates.

 • A payment plan with the contractor: Ask the contractor if they can set you up with a payment plan over a set number of months, rather than requiring the full payment all at once.
 Costs may be higher if you go this route.

 • A credit card: Some contractors will let you pay with a credit card but be careful.
-Your credit card may have a high APR, and if you can’t afford to pay the full bill at the end of the month, you could end up paying a lot of interest, which will make the new chimney even more expensive.
+Your credit card may have a high APR or annual percentage rate, and if you can’t afford to pay the full bill at the end of the month, you could end up paying a lot of interest, which will make the new chimney even more expensive.

 • A home improvement loan: Home improvement loans are a low-cost option for homeowners.
 These personal loans typically have a lower interest rate than your credit card, and you can choose repayment terms — often three to five years — that make sense for your budget.
 A personal loan can be a cost-effective way to pay for common home repair costs.